codevalley/riff/ideas/surving-vibe.md

 * Google Gemini
 * Model providers on HuggingFace

-They provide **raw intelligence + raw tokens**.
-Their job is commoditized scale.
+They provide **raw intelligence + raw tokens**.Their job is commoditized scale.
 **Key insight:**
-Competing with utilities is pointless.
-Companies AND individuals should not anchor their identity here.
+Competing with utilities is pointless.Companies AND individuals should not anchor their identity here.

 ### B. The Orchestration Layer (“System Prompts, Tooling, Horses”)
 This is where koomen.dev’s *horseless carriages* metaphor is brilliant: